Section 1 – Responsibilities

 Section 13 – Audit Committee

 (1) The Audit Committee is composed of six members of the Supervisory Board.
 The provisions of Section 107 (4) in conjunction with Section 100 (5) AktG apply to the election of its members.
-The Chairperson of the Audit Committee must be independent, have particular knowledge and experience in the application of accounting principles and internal control processes and be familiar with the auditing of financial statements.
+The Chairperson of the Audit Committee shall be independent and have special expertise in the field of accounting or auditing.
 The Chairperson of the Supervisory Board does not chair the Audit Committee.

 (2) The Audit Committee